ebartom/SPOROS/README.md

 ## Brain samples, from patients with or without dementia

 The second example uses publicly available data from an Alzheimer's paper, downloaded from the GEO database ([GSE63501](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63501)).
 This is a small RNA dataset, capturing all small RNAs present in these cells, not specifically bound by the RISC.
 To download the data and compile it into a table, we used a custom script, [processDownloadedData.sh](https://github.com/ebartom/SPOROS/blob/main/Figure3.SPOROSpaper/input/processDownloadedData.sh).
-The resulting table, is fed into SPOROS as input, with the following command:
+The resulting table is fed into SPOROS as input, with the following command:

 ~~~
 perl /projects/b1069/buildSPOROSpipeline.pl \